onelittlenightmusic/minimal-coredns-etcd-docker-compose/README.md

-# Minimal docker-compose file to run CoreDNS
+# Minimal docker-compose file to run CoreDNS and etcd

 ## TL;DR